haihala/whoops-all-grapplers/docs/tasks/before_locals_test/before_locals_test.md

 - Quick round over the moves
   - Frame data makes sense (currently hard to combo)
-  - Kunai
-    - Add a mechanic to recover lost Kunais
-      - (item, boomerang?)
-        - On hit?
-        - Upgrade that does it on block
-        - Later on make them drop to the ground instead of auto-recovering
-          - Or at least add an item to do that
-      - EX move recovers all Kunais for a bar
 - Update steam deck

 If there is time: